aliemrenebiler/Tower_Defense_Game/README.md

 # Tower_Defence_Game

 This was a school homework I made for Introduction to Game Development class.
-I learnt many things about Unity

 I watched this tutorial to make the game: https://www.youtube.com/playlist?list=PLPV2KyIb3jR4u5jX8za5iU1cqnQPmbzG0